farlee2121/DevEssentialsBlog/content/draft/2022-09-15-Duck-Structure-Update.md

 - **PROBLEM:** used for unforeseen issues in a previous decision.
 States the issue identifies and follows as a question of how to address the issue, potentially overturning earlier idea
 - **ALT:** like OPT, but the option is more of an aside (alternative) to a main line of thought
 - **DECIDED:** highlight the route chosen from alternatives.
 I'll generally use A: instead, since most most everthing is posed as a question now.
+- **PICKUP:** A reminder of where I left off to help me get back into the flow later.
+These usually get deleted once I get back into the flow

 <!-- TODO: example?
 Be sure to show more untagged content to address Jack's complaint -->